jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (2) The Part 7A assurance engagement obligations apply to a manager of a registered scheme that is a climate reporting entity in respect of the scheme in relation to the following accounting periods of the scheme:
   (a) an accounting period that commenced before, but ends on or after, the commencement date:
   (b) accounting periods that commence on or after the commencement date.

+### Part 10 — Provisions relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 101 Exemptions relating to transition from Securities Act 1978 may continue in force indefinitely
+(1) Section 558 (exemption in force for not more than 5 years) does not apply to the following:
+  (a) the Financial Markets Conduct (Communal Facilities in Real Property Developments) Exemption Notice 2021:
+  (b) the Financial Markets Conduct (Employee Share Purchase Scheme Shares Offered under Securities Act 1978) Exemption Notice 2021:
+  (c) the Financial Markets Conduct (Equine Bloodstock) Exemption Notice 2021 (subject to subclause (2)):
+  (d) the Financial Markets Conduct (Irrigation Companies) Exemption Notice 2022 (subject to subclause (2)):
+  (e) the Financial Markets Conduct (Multiple-participant Schemes—Participation Agreements) Exemption Notice 2022 (subject to subclause (2)):
+  (f) the Financial Markets Conduct (Securities Offered under Securities Act 1978 Exemptions Recognising Overseas Regimes) Exemption Notice 2021:
+  (g) the Financial Markets Conduct (Small Co-operatives) Exemption Notice 2022 (subject to subclause (2)).
+(2) However, section 558 continues to apply to the following:
+  (a) clauses 6 to 8 of the Financial Markets Conduct (Equine Bloodstock) Exemption Notice 2021:
+  (b) clauses 4, 8 to 18, and 20 to 24 and Schedules 1 to 3 of the Financial Markets Conduct (Irrigation Companies) Exemption Notice 2022 and the cross-heading above clause 8:
+  (c) clauses 5 to 8 of the Financial Markets Conduct (Multiple-participant Schemes—Participation Agreements) Exemption Notice 2022:
+  (d) clauses 4, 7 to 9, and 11 to 15 and Schedules 1 and 2 of the Financial Markets Conduct (Small Co-operatives) Exemption Notice 2022.
+(3) This clause does not prevent the FMA from exercising a power to amend or revoke a notice to which this clause applies.

+### 102 References to qualified auditor treated as references to qualified FMC auditor
+(1) This clause applies to a reference to a qualified auditor in an existing exemption if, immediately before the commencement of this clause, the reference has the same meaning as in this Act.
+(2) The reference must be treated as being a reference to a qualified FMC auditor.
+(3) In this clause, existing exemption means an exemption under subpart 2 of Part 9 as in force immediately before the commencement of this clause.

 ## Schedule 5 — Other provisions relating to financial advice services and client money or property services